-Without a doubt, branding is one of the most valuable parts of any business; cannabis or otherwise.
+Without a doubt, effective branding is one of the most valuable parts of any business; cannabis or otherwise.
 Your brand represents not only how you see your company, but how others do as well.
 Your customers, your competition, and everyone in between knows and understands your company through the lens of your brand.

 You may have the best company in the world, with the world’s best product and the world’s best employees; but if you don’t take some time to put effort into your brand, no one will know or care.
 Nevertheless, countless companies within the cannabis space think that branding is a wasted expense with very little to offer; which couldn’t be farther from the truth.